All assessments and modules have a passing grade of 65%. For further information regarding grading please see the assessment and grading policies.

 In the preclerkship phase of the MD program at the Icahn School of Medicine at Mount Sinai, the ability to take an online quiz (Blackboard or AMBOSS) during a prescribed assessment window provides students with flexibility in when and where they take the assessment.
 Given this flexibility, there are only a few instances when permission to take a quiz outside the window will be granted by the Office for Curricular Affairs.

-Students can request an alternate window to complete their quiz in the following circumstances:
+Students can request an alternate window (which will be granted for the following Thursday during Independent Learning Time) to complete their quiz in the following circumstances:

 Unplanned Absences: Urgent reasons such as illness that physically prevents a student from completing the assessment or a personal emergency.
-Students experiencing an emergency should request an alternate window by emailing preclerkships@mssm.edu prior to the conclusion of the assessment window.
+Even if a student has submitted an absence form, students MUST request an alternate window by emailing prior to the conclusion of the assessment window.

 Students who do not adhere to the policies above will receive a zero on their quiz and will not be allowed to take at a later date.

-Rescheduling an assessment is not an extension to the testing window.
-Instead, students who meet the above criteria for an alternate test window will take the quiz on Thursday immediately following assessment close during the Independent Learning time (from 1 PM - 11:59 PM EST).
-Instructions with details about the rescheduled assessment will be emailed to you.
+Rescheduling an assessment does not extend the original testing window.
+Students who meet the criteria for an alternate test window will complete the assessment during the standard make-up window, which is scheduled for the Thursday immediately following the assessment close during Independent Learning time (8:00 a.m. – 11:59 p.m.
+EST).

 Exams are held in Annenberg on the 12th and 13th Floors classrooms.
 All in-person proctored exam days are considered restricted days, and planned absences will not be granted unless they are major religious holidays.
 Unplanned absences are allowed.
 Make-up days are designated on the Academic Calendar.